 To avoid possible damage to your scope, you may need to use an attenuator for this test.

 Scopes with a 200 V range, such as PicoScope 4x25 models, do not need an attenuator for this test.

 All other PicoScope Automotive models need an attenuator on the channel input.
 You can use either a 10:1 or a 20:1 attenuator provided that you adjust the PicoScope software accordingly.
 Select from the appropriate Channel Options menu:

 The ignition primary waveform is measuring the negative side of the ignition coil.
 The earth path of the coil can produce over 350 volts.

 Within the primary picture there are several sections that need closer examination.
 In the waveform shown, the horizontal voltage line at the centre of the oscilloscope begins fairly constant at about 40 volts, but then drops sharply into what is referred to as the coil oscillation.
-This can also be seen in Figure 2.

 The primary ignition is so called as it forms the first part of the ignition circuit.
 Through the ignition coil, it drives the secondary High Tension (HT) output.
 The primary circuit has evolved from the basic contact breaker points and condenser to the distributorless and coil-per-cylinder systems in common use today.
 All of these ignition systems rely on the magnetic induction principle.

 This principle starts with a magnetic field being produced, as the coil's earth circuit is completed by either the contacts or the amplifier providing the coil negative terminal with a path to earth.
 When this circuit is complete, a magnetic field is produced and builds until the coil becomes magnetically saturated.
 At the predetermined point of ignition, the coil's earth is removed and the magnetic field collapses.
 As the field inside the coil's 250 to 350 primary windings collapses, it induces a voltage of 150 to 350 volts.